glesica/software-reliability/topics/languages-tools/README.md

 ## Languages

 We will use a variety of programming languages in this course.

-TODO
+For the most part we're going to keep it simple and stick to Python wherever possible.
+However, there are a number of topics that lend themselves to other languages, so we'll use whatever makes sense in those cases.

 ### C